Aharonov-Casher theorems for Dirac operators on manifolds with boundary and APS boundary condition: Relation to the index theorem

 \section{Relation to the index theorem}

 Here we assume for a moment that the dimension $n$ of the base manifold $M$ is even (not necessarily two).
-In that case a Spin$^c$ spinor bundle $E$ with Clifford multiplication $\sigma$ and a $Spin^c$ connection can be defined, provided that a certain topology condition\footnote{ For further details on this condition see~\cite[Thm.~D.2]{LM89} } is imposed on $M$.
+In that case a Spin$^c$ spinor bundle $E$ with Clifford multiplication $\sigma$ and a $Spin^c$ connection can be defined, provided that a certain topological condition\footnote{ For further details on this condition see~\cite[Thm.~D.2]{LM89} } is imposed on $M$.
 We refer to \eg \cite[Appx.~D]{LM89} or \cite[Sec.~10.8]{TayII}) for the precise definitions of the above terms in dimension $n>2$, for $n=2$ recall Sec.~\ref{sec:geometry}.
-Due to the Clifford relations the chirality operator then anti-commutes with $\sigma(\zeta)$ for all $\zeta \in T ^{\ast}M \subset Cl(\Rb^n)$ with $Cl(\Rb^n)$ denoting the Clifford algebra on $\Rb^n$ and induces thus a $\Zb^2$ grading of the bundle $E$.
+Due to the Clifford relations the chirality operator then anti-commutes with $\sigma(\zeta)$ for all $\zeta \in T ^{\ast}M \subset Cl(\Rb^n)$ with $Cl(\Rb^n)$ denoting the Clifford algebra on $\Rb^n$ and induces thus a $\Zb_2$ grading of the bundle $E$.
 This means that we can write $E = E_+ \oplus E_-$ where $E _{\pm}$ are the $\pm 1$ eigenspaces or the chirality operator.
 If $D$ is the Dirac operator on $E$, it can be then written in the following form

 where $D_{\pm}: \Gamma (E_{\pm}) \rightarrow \Gamma(E_{\mp})$ are mutual formal adjoints.
 We remark, that the Dirac operator is defined by the same formula as in two dimensions with the difference that now the index $j$ in Def.~\ref{def:Dirac_op} runs up to $n$.
-In the following we assume that $D$ is a Fredholm operator. \begin{definition} We define the \demph{analytical index} (or \demph{index}) of the Dirac operator $D$ by
+We wish to introduce the quantity index, which is well-defined for Fredholm operators.
+Therefore in the following we assume that $D$ is Fredholm.
+That is for example true when $M$ is a compact manifold and $D$ satisfies the APS boundary condition on $\p M$, \cf \cite[Def.~5.1, Ex.~5.2, Thm.~5.3]{BB} \footnote{\cite{BB} shows that it is true even for all $D$-elliptic boundary conditions, see \cite[Def.~4.7]{BB} for the definition.}. \begin{definition} We define the \demph{analytical index} (or \demph{index}) of the Dirac operator $D$ by

 \end{definition} Atiyah and Singer showed in \cite{AS63} that if the manifold $M$ is compact and has no boundary, then the analytical index is equal to the topological index

 The integrand $AS$ depends both on the Riemannian curvature $R_M$ of $M$ and the magnetic two-form\footnote{In a general dimension the magnetic two-form is the trace $2^{-n/2} \mathrm{Tr} (\ii R)$ of the $\mathrm{End}(E)$-valued curvature $R(X,Y) = \nabla_X \nabla_Y - \nabla_Y\nabla_X - \nabla_{[X,Y]}$ of the $Spin^c$ connection $\nabla$.
 Here $X,Y$ are arbitrary vector fields on $E$.} $\beta$ on the bundle $E$.
 For flat manifolds, \ie $R_M = 0$, it corresponds to the Chern character of the bundle $AS = \mathrm{Ch}(E)_{[n]} = \left(\exp \frac{ \beta}{2\pi }\right)_{[n]}$, where the subscript $[n]$ refers to the $n$-th degree part of the form.
 The expression $\exp$ is to be understood as the series expansions.